Thorium-Sim/thorium/README.md

-If you want to learn to contribute to Thorium, check out the [development video series](https://www.youtube.com/watch?v=iEU6NcOKhyE&list=PLvw0SNT6wHt9au1-6yCOh7QHj-p5ir0l6) for how to get started.
+If you want to learn to contribute to Thorium, check out the [development video series](https://www.youtube.com/watch?v=iEU6NcOKhyE&list=PLvw0SNT6wHt9au1-6yCOh7QHj-p5ir0l6) for some ideas for how to get started.

 Hope this helps! ~[Alex](https://github.com/alexanderson1993)